rsabur/frontend-take-home-org-enablement/README.md

 1. *Fork this repo.* Don't worry!
 Your fork will remain private in your Github account.
 2. *Add Collaborators.* Go to `Settings > Collaborators & Teams` and the Splash team: @gpuenteallott, @daniellealexis, @MitulP91, @johnnybenson.
+3. *Notify.* Once you have finished, simply notify your hiring manager via email.

 ## Setup Instructions
 * We recommend using [yarn](https://yarnpkg.com/en/), an improved version of npm for front-end dependency management.